lijianweizhuwei/CMPT886/project/update1.md

 ### Brief description

-2 ways:
+2 WAYS:
-1) Optimize the add instruction through pass (take)
+* Optimize the add instruction through pass (take)
-2) Generate a new function
+* Generate a new function

-Add
 Process:
-1) Recognize the "add" instruction
+* Recognize the "add" instruction
 ```
 if (!inst.isBinaryOp() || inst.getOpcode() != Instruction::Add) {
     continue;
 }
 ```
-2) Extract operands (i.e. 2 vectors) from the instruction
+* Extract operands (i.e. 2 vectors) from the instruction
-3) Change vectors into a single vector
+* Change vectors into a single vector
-4) Generate a mask for operating instruction
+* Generate a mask for operating instruction
 ```
 uint64_t generateMask(Value * elemSize, Value * numElems);
 uint64_t mask = generateMask(elemSize, numElems);
 ```
-5) Operate AND, XOR, ADD instructions
+* Operate AND, XOR, ADD instructions
 ```
 llvm::BinaryOperator::CreateAnd(vector1, llvm::ConstantInt::get(Int32Ty, mask), "", inst);
 ```
-6) Reverse the single vector to the original vector type
+* Reverse the single vector to the original vector type

 Note:
 If the vector size is over 128, then give up the SWAR optimization.

 For the overflow, there is a way extending one bit used for the overflow.
-We didn't use that, we choose to give up the overlfow and  return the same data type as it was input.
+We choose to give up the overlfow and return the same data type as it was first input.

 ### Current Progress

 ### Next to do

 ## Reference
 1. [Sierra: A SIMD Extension for C++](https://github.com/lijianweizhuwei/CMPT886/blob/master/file/Sierra.pdf)